VIRTUAL-K4MI-CLUB/Master/README.md

 x:avatar world* (sdk2,sdk3,PC&Q) (furriez) (e-boyz n galz)

 x:Studio 04* (VIP, private, unpublished) (floofy vibez allowed🤗)

+x:you take the last train alone.. to a place  where you watch the world burn and lives crumble.

 # _should I perish.. a member will upload a patreon unlocked version of the world.. with my "presence" and quotes from my life.. and a requiem._